elvisimprsntr/imapfilter-ifttt/README.md

 Liberty Safelert Safe Monitoring
 --------------------------------
-[Liberty](www.libertysafe.com) makes some great Made in the USA safes, and also has a separate Safelert device to monitor motion, door opening, humidity, temperature, etc.  There is a dedicated mobile app which you can set up push notification, email, and SMS text message alerts.
+[Liberty](www.libertysafe.com) makes some great Made in the USA safes and also has a separate Safelert device to monitor motion, door opening, humidity, temperature, etc.  There is a dedicated mobile app which you can set up push notification, email, and SMS text message alerts.

 Kidde RemoteLync
 ----------------
-[Kidde Remotelync](https://remotelync.kidde.com) device plugs into an electrical outlet centrally location within your home.
+[Kidde Remotelync](https://remotelync.kidde.com) device plugs into an electrical outlet centrally located within your home.
 The device monitors the unique frequencies emitted by your smoke and CO alarms.
 Unlike other manufacturers remote smoke/CO alarm devices which use proprietary technology, the Kidde RemoteLync works with any smoke alarm manufactured after 1970.
 Kidde also has a dedicated mobile app for push, email, and SMS notifications.

 Rheem EcoNet Wifi Module
 ------------------------